reversesigh/cosmos_node-initial_setup/05_sync.md

 `trust_period = "168h0m0s"`

 Make sure State Sync is enabled as well.

+`[statesync]`
+`# State sync rapidly bootstraps a new node by discovering, fetching, and restoring a state machine` `# snapshot from peers instead of fetching and replaying historical blocks.
+Requires some peers in` `# the network to take and serve state machine snapshots.
+State sync is not attempted if the node` `# has any local state (LastBlockHeight > 0).
+The node will have a truncated block history,` `# starting from the height of the snapshot.`
+`enable = false`

 You can also find working state sync settings via [Polkachu](https://polkachu.com/state_sync/cosmos).
 They provide a script you can execute that will automatically update your `config.toml` with the correct state sync settings.